Operator algebra and algorithmic construction of boundaries and defects in (2+1)D topological Pauli stabilizer codes: Computational algorithms

 To obtain the possible anyons in this theory, we solve the {\bf bulk anyon equation} \begin{eqs} \eps \big( \alpha(x,y) \mX_1 + \beta(x,y) \mX_2 + \gamma(x,y) \mZ_1 + \delta(x,y) \mZ_2 \big) = (1-x^n) v, \end{eqs} where $n$ is an integer and $v$ is a length-$t$ row vector, referred to as an anyon.
 The physical interpretation of the bulk anyon equation is that when we apply Pauli matrices $X_1$, $X_2$, $Z_1$, and $Z_2$ at locations $\alpha(x,y)$, $\beta(x,y)$, $\gamma(x,y)$, and $\delta(x,y)$, it violates the stabilizers around the origin $(0,0)$ and the point $(n, 0)$ with patterns $v$ and $-v$, respectively.
 This operator creates an anyon $v$ at $(0,0)$ and its antiparticle at $(n, 0)$.
 Note that if $v$ is an anyon, $x^a y^b v$ is also an anyon for all $a,b \in \ZZ$.

-To make this polynomial formalism manipulated by computers practically, we store the coefficients in the polynomial as a vector over $\ZZ_d$.
+To make this polynomial formalism practical for computer manipulation, we store the coefficients in the polynomial as a vector over $\ZZ_d$.
 For instance, a polynomial such as $f(x,y)=1 + 3y -2 xy^{-1} \in R$ can be expressed as a \textbf{coefficient vector} over $\ZZ_d$ \begin{eqs}

 \end{eqs} where each entry represents the coefficient of the corresponding monomial $x^a y^b$ in the polynomial $f(x, y)$.
 In the rest of this paper, we denote $\wwide{f}$ as the coefficient vector of the polynomial $f(x,y) \in R$.
 In practice, we choose the polynomial within $x^{\pm k}$ and $y^{\pm k}$.
 Given a fixed $k$, we define the \textbf{truncation map} as \begin{eqs} f \in \ZZ_d [x, y, x^{-1}, y^{-1}] \to \wwide{f} \in \ZZ_d^{\otimes (2k+1)^2}. \end{eqs} The truncation size is governed by the parameter $k$, a large positive integer relative to the size of the stabilizers.
 We allow this truncation map to act on any $a \times b$ matrix $M$ over $\ZZ_d [x, y, x^{-1}, y^{-1}]$ by acting on each entry to expand to a row vector with length $(2k+1)^2$, and by joining these row vectors to form an $a \times b(2k+1)^2$ matrix $\wwide{M}$ over $\ZZ_d$.